Skip to content Exit mobile menu

 Biography

 Clare Martin is a senior lecturer in the School of Education.
-She teaches primarily on the MA Education programme and is course lead for the National Award for SEN Coordination, the mandatory postgraduate qualification for all newly appointed Special Educational Needs Coordinators.
-Having taught in mainstream and special schools for 30 years she combined roles as a Teaching Fellow (University of Portsmouth) and Associate Lecturer (Goldsmiths, University of London) before joining St Mary’s in 2021.
+She teaches primarily on the MA Education programme, leading modules in inclusive practice, pedagogy and SEND.
+She is course lead for the PgCert in SEND and also undertakes EdD supervision.
+Having taught in mainstream and special schools for 30 years, she combined roles as a Teaching Fellow (University of Portsmouth) and Associate Lecturer (Goldsmiths, University of London) before joining St Mary’s in 2021.
 She is a qualified advisory teacher for the visually impaired.

 Her research interests centre on SEND, inclusion, visual impairment and teacher change processes.
 She has a special interest in the influence of the inclusion of pupils with SEND on the teaching and learning of others and on teachers’ conceptualisations of SEND and inclusion.